pgjdbc/pgjdbc/CONTRIBUTING.md

 In order to build the source code for PgJDBC you will need the following tools:

   - A git client
-  - A recent version of Maven (3.x)
-  - A JDK for the JDBC version you'd like to build (JDK6 for JDBC 4, JDK7 for JDBC 4.1 or JDK8 for JDBC 4.2)
+  - A JDK for the JDBC version you'd like to build (JDK7 for JDBC 4.1 or JDK8 for JDBC 4.2)
   - A running PostgreSQL instance (optional for unit/integration tests)

 Additionally, in order to update translations (not typical), you will need the following additional tools: